-Choose one course from the following:
+- Choose one course from the following:

 - PBDS 603 Editorial Style (3)

 - PBDS 604 Writing for the Marketplace (3)

-- PBDS 605 Public and Private Languages (3)
+- PBDS 605 Public & Private Languages (3)

 - PBDS 611 The Craft of Popularization (3)

+- PBDS 613 Design Writing (3)

 - PBDS 691 Art of the Interview (3)

 - PBDS 692 Writing for Digital Environments (3)

-Students may take, in addition to any offerings in the publications design program, any classes in the interaction design and information architecture program, and management courses at UB.
-They also may take courses in illustration, photography, graphic design or production offered for graduate credit in the day or evening programs of the Maryland Institute College of Art.
+Students may take, in addition to any offerings in the integrated design program, any classes in the M.S. in Interaction Design and Information Architecture program, and select courses in the Merrick School of Business (must be preapproved by the program director) at the University of Baltimore.
+They may also take courses in illustration, photography, graphic design or production offered for graduate credit at the Maryland Institute College of Art.

-For a complete list of electives, visit www.ubalt.edu/publicationsdesign.
+For a complete list of electives, visit www.ubalt.edu/integrateddesignma.